Symposium Home | Program | Speakers | Spotlights | Getting Here | REGISTER

 Hanrong Wang is a Professor and the Law/Technology Librarian at Jacksonville State University’s Houston Cole Library in Alabama, US.
 She has more than 20 years of experience in library instruction and reference services.
 She has published various scholarly articles, book chapters, and books on a wide range of topics in librarianship and education.
 Many of her publications have been selected for presentation at a variety of conferences.

 Madeline Cohen is Associate Professor and Head of Reference at Lehman College (CUNY).
 She is co-coordinator of the OER initiative and the institutional repository, Academic Works, at Lehman.
 She has served as co-chair of the LACUNY Scholarly Communications Roundtable.
 She is the author of“Learning the Basics of Scholarly Communication: A Guide for New Subject Liaison Librarians” in Codex: The Journal of the Louisiana Chapter of the ACRL, (4)3, 2017.

 Beth Evans is an associate professor and the electronic services and scholarly communications librarian at Brooklyn College of the City University of New York (CUNY).
 She has worked closely with issues around scholarly communications, copyright, author rights and predatory publishing for a number of years.
 In 2005 she co-chaired the Library Association of the City University of New York Institute, “Scholarly Publishing and Open Access: Payers and Players,” featuring Nobel Prize winner, open access advocate and developer of PLoS, Dr. Harold Varmus.
-She currently is a co-coordinator of the Brooklyn College Institutional Repository and serves on the CUNY Scholarly Communications Committee.
+She currently is a co-coordinator of the Brooklyn College series in CUNY Academic Works and serves on the CUNY Scholarly Communications Committee.

 Nanette Johnson is an Assistant Professor, Reference Librarian at Brooklyn College and Queensborough Community College.
 Nanette has graduated from Pratt Institute with a M.S. in